-However, if the applicant can show that the pass/ fail course is equivalent to a "C" or above, credit will be considered.
+However, if the applicant can show that the pass/fail course is equivalent to a "C" or above, credit will be considered.
 If credit is not given and the courses are required for graduation, the courses must be re-taken at Indiana University Robert H. McKinney School of Law.
 The student must maintain a grade point average of at least 2.3 or be subject to academic probation or dismissal.
-For more information on the Academic Probation and Dismissal Policy, visit: https://mckinneylaw.iu.edu/students/ docs/handbook/AcademicProbationDismissalPolicy.pdf
+For more information, see the Academic Probation and Dismissal Policy.